christianhaitian/PortMaster/ports.md

 Title="Powder ."
 Desc="A roguelike is a dungeon crawler where no two games are the same.
 The maps are different, the items are different, there are no guaranteed win paths.
 Powder files are already included and ready to go." porter="Cebion" locat="powder.zip" runtype="rtr" genres="rpg"

 Title="Prehistorik_2 ."
 Desc="A caveman-era platform game using the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
-You can add your own full game Dos files to the ports/prehistorik2/gamedata folder." porter="Jetup" locat="Prehistorik%202.zip" runtype="rtr" genres="platformer"
+You can add your own full game Dos files to the ports/prehistorik2/gamedata folder." porter="Jetup" locat="Prehistorik%202.zip" genres="arcade"

+Title="Pure_Metal:Feature_1 ."
+Desc="Base has been attacked and you are the last hope of saving Pure Metal.
+Shoot down hoards of enemies and unforgiving bosses in classic shooter style.
+Touch controls feature smooth analog from the onscreen D-pad.
+Use the arrow keys and the z and x buttons to shoot the enemy with the keyboard.
+You have one life to make it through each level, but don't worry your ship can take 3 consecutive hits before being destroyed.
+Also your ship will regenerate to full power if you can manage to avoid enemy fire long enough.
+Bob and weave your way through the enemy fire and kill every thing in site.
+This game is designed to brutally come after you but pay attention and look for the patterns and avoid the onslaught of bullets..
+Just copy the game.win or data.win inside the gamedata folder.
+Windows store version works too." porter="Tekkenfede" locat="Puremetal.zip" genres="arcade"

 Title="Quake_1 ."
 Desc="Quake 1 is one of the first fully 3D First-person shooter games released by id software.
 Includes shareware pak file.
 You can add your own full game pak files to the ports/quake/quakepaks/id1 folder." porter="Christian_Haitian" locat="Quake.zip" runtype="rtr" genres="fps"